prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

   * **Keysight E4980A:** `GPIB0::17::INSTR`
   * **SRS SR830:** `GPIB0::8::INSTR`

-## 8. Citation & Funding
+## 8. Citation & Open source

 **Collaborative Ecosystem:**
-PICA is open-source (MIT License) to foster transparency.
+PICA is open-source ([MIT License](https://github.com/prathameshnium/PICA-Python-Instrument-Control-and-Automation/blob/main/LICENSE)) to foster transparency.
 By providing the source code, the measurement protocols become auditable, ensuring that experimental conditions are reproducible and not hidden behind a proprietary "black box."
 We encourage other research groups to adapt these scripts for their specific hardware configurations.

 **Citation:**